-- 2.2 Section 8(1) of the Aviation Regulation Act, 2001, states that the Commission is the competent authority in Ireland for the purposes of Council Regulation (EC) No. 95/93, as amended by Regulation (EC) No 793/2004 ("the Slot Allocation Regulations").
-The Commission is therefore responsible for: - The designation of the Coordination status of Irish airports. - Appointing a qualified schedules facilitator or coordinator, as appropriate, at airports which have been designated as Schedules Facilitated or Coordinated. - The declaration of coordination parameters at Coordinated airports. - 2.3 Dublin Airport is designated as Coordinated by the Commission; Airport Coordination Limited (ACL) is the appointed coordinator.
-No other airport in Ireland has been designated as either Schedules Facilitated or Coordinated. - 2.4 Section 6(1) of the Slot Allocation Regulations details the declaration process: - At a coordinated airport the Member State responsible shall ensure the determination of the parameters for slot allocation twice yearly, while taking account of all relevant technical, operational and environmental constraints as well as any changes thereto. - This exercise shall be based on an objective analysis of the possibilities of accommodating the air traffic, taking into account the different types of traffic at the airport, the airspace congestion likely to occur during the coordination period and the capacity situation. - The parameters shall be communicated to the airport coordinator in good time before the initial slot allocation takes place for the purpose of scheduling conferences. - 2.5 Under Regulation No. 95/93, one of the roles of the Coordination Committee is to advise on appropriate coordination parameters. - 2.6 Article 6(3) of the Slot Allocation Regulations details the required interaction between the Commission and the Coordination Committee:
+- 2.1 Section 8(1) of the Aviation Regulation Act, 2001, states that the Commission is the competent authority in Ireland for the purposes of Council Regulation (EC) No. 95/93, as amended by Regulation (EC) No 793/2004 ("the Slot Allocation Regulations").
+The Commission is therefore responsible for: - The designation of the Coordination status of Irish airports. - Appointing a qualified schedules facilitator or coordinator, as appropriate, at airports which have been designated as Schedules Facilitated or Coordinated. - The declaration of coordination parameters at Coordinated airports, taking into account relevant technical, operational, and environmental constraints. - 2.2 Dublin Airport is designated as Coordinated by the Commission; Airport Coordination Limited (ACL) is the appointed coordinator.
+No other airport in Ireland has been designated as either Schedules Facilitated or Coordinated. - 2.3 Under Regulation No. 95/93, one of the roles of the Coordination Committee is to advise on appropriate coordination parameters. - 2.4 Article 6(3) of the Slot Allocation Regulations details the required interaction between the Commission and the Coordination Committee: